 You want to offer VIPs the most wide-ranging options to make it super easy for them to find just 10 minutes in their schedule.
 Send them personalized invitations via email and try to meet in person to make a persuasive case for why they should participate.
 Here is an email template that you can customize:

 Dear [Name of Individual],

 My name is [insert your name] and I [describe the org/community you represent].
-Please join our community on [insert date of event] as we honor #TogetherWeRemember - a global day of remembrance and activism to end and prevent genocide and mass atrocities.
+Please join our community on [insert date of event] as we honor #TogetherWeRemember - a global month of remembrance and activism to end and prevent violent hatred.

 To demonstrate our community’s unwavering commitment to the promises of “Never Forget” and “Never Again,” we are hosting a public name reading ceremony at [insert location] from [insert time event begins] to [insert time event ends] and live streaming our experience in solidarity with thousands of others hosting similar events across the world.